biodash/biodash.github.io/content/codeclub/S04E16/index.md

 ## Chapter 7.5: Covariation

 This section of the book covers the exploration of covariation among two variables.
 For example, is there a relationship between the cut and the price of a diamond (a categorical and continuous variable)?
-Or between the cut and color of a diamond (two categorical variables)?
+Or an association between the cut and color of a diamond (two categorical variables)?
 Or between the carat and the price of a diamond (two continuous variables)?

 ### 7.5.1: A categorical and continuous variable

-In out last plot above, we actually explored the relationship between a categorical variable (cancelled & not-cancelled flights) and a continuous one (departure time).
+In out last plot above, we already explored the relationship between a categorical variable (cancelled & not-cancelled flights) and a continuous one (departure time).

 Let's see another example, this time for the `diamonds` dataset: whether prices differ among diamond cuts: